Bee-Lab/BeelabUserBundle/Resources/doc/index.md

 Routes are annotated in controllers, so you can override them just by overriding controllers (see above).

-There is a route, with default name "admin", that is used for user switching.
+There is a route, with default name "admin", that is used for some redirects (user switching, password change, etc.).
 It should point to your backend homepage, and you can customize it in configuration:

 ```yaml
 # app/config/config.yml